 - Fishaminatearia: A disease inwich the blood turns to mud.

 - hotstonia: A disease inwich every thing swells up and gets sores on it and the blood goes thick.
 The worst place for it is the heart

 - Rhostonia: A disease inwich a scab from a sore floats in your body choping your heart, brain and lunghs

 - superitisitislessmixcutexpialladosia: A disease inwich every thing goes alful except the skin

 All very well, but I wonder what House would make of all this.
 Certainly the only time you would want to consult a fictional doctor is when you are suffering from a fictional disease.

-Actually, it’s worth pointing out that some of these diseases aren’t that far from reality.
-For example, betstonia sounds like one of the nastier autoimmune diseases, and rhostonia is much like a thromboembolism but with razor-sharp edges.
+Arguably, some of these diseases aren’t that far from reality.
+For example, betstonia sounds like one of the nastier autoimmune diseases, and rhostonia is like a thromboembolism with razor-sharp edges.